-- RULE 6.
-Duties and Powers of the Speaker.
-The Speaker shall have general direction of the Hall.
+RULE 6.
+Duties and Powers of the Speaker. - The Speaker shall have general direction of the Hall, subject to more specific provisions of these rules.
 The Speaker may name any member to perform the duties of the chair, but substitution shall not extend beyond one day, except in the case of sickness or by leave of the House.
-If the Speaker is absent and has not designated a member to perform the duties of the chair, the Principal Clerk shall preside during such absence.
-In the case of a vacancy in the office of the Speaker of the House of Representatives, the Principal Clerk shall preside over the House until the House elects a Speaker. - RULE 7.
+If the Speaker is absent and has not designated a member or the Principal Clerk to perform the duties of the chair, the Speaker Pro Tempore shall preside during such absence.
+In the case of a vacancy in the office of the Speaker of the House of Representatives, the Principal Clerk shall preside over the House until the House elects a Speaker.

+- RULE 7.
 Obtaining Floor. (a) When any member desires recognition for any purpose, the member shall rise and respectfully address the Speaker.
-No member shall proceed until recognized by the Speaker for a purpose. - (b) When a member desires to interrupt a member having the floor, the member shall first obtain recognition by the Speaker and permission of the member occupying the floor, and when such recognition and permission have been obtained, he or she may propound a question to the member occupying the floor; but he or she shall not otherwise interrupt the member having the floor, except as provided in subsection (c) of this rule; and the Speaker shall, without the point of order being raised, enforce this rule.

-- (c) A member who has obtained the floor may be interrupted only for the following reasons: - (1) A request that the member speaking yield for a question, - (2) A point of order,(3) A parliamentary inquiry, or - (4) A question of privilege.
+No member shall proceed until recognized by the Speaker for a purpose. - (b) When a member desires to interrupt a member having the floor, the member shall first obtain recognition by the Speaker and permission of the member occupying the floor, and when such recognition and permission have been obtained, he or she may propound a question to the member occupying the floor; but he or she shall not otherwise interrupt the member having the floor, except as provided in subsection (c) of this rule; and the Speaker shall, without the point of order being raised, enforce this rule. - (c) A member who has obtained the floor may be interrupted only for the following reasons: - (1) A request that the member speaking yield for a question, - (2) A point of order, - (3) A parliamentary inquiry, or - (4) A question of privilege.